siphesande/geolib-experiments/readme.md

 ```

-## Use app.js
+## Client-side example

-Use the supplied `app.js` file to experiment with geolib.
+Use the supplied `app.js` file to experiment with geolib in the browser.
 All the references are set up correctly in the file.
-There are two utiliy functions:
+There are two utility functions:

 * one to handle displaying text in the results `div`;
 * one to handle button `click` events.